-**last updated April 30, 2017 – check back later for a May update**
+**last updated June 29, 2017 – check back later for future updates**

 February update: The overall supply of used books dropped dramatically in February as existing sellers shed nearly a third of their existing inventory and some sellers quit altogether.
 For used books with a sales rank under 1 million, the market lost 29% of its existing inventory from an average of 40.5 offers per listing in January down to 28.9 offers in February.
 For used books with a sales rank under 5 million, the market saw 34% of its inventory disappear completely (26.2 offers down to 17.2 offers).
 This means that for books ranked under 5 million, roughly 44.8 million books were removed from the market altogether!